Sector Guide

 • You want to work at a school with selective academic intake

 Pay figures are indicative and based on publicly available enterprise agreement data current at May 2026.
-Use Teacher Passport's Pay Calculator at teacherpassport.com.au/pay-calculator for current figures by state and step.
+Use Teacher Passport's job search at teacherpassport.com.au/jobs for current government school openings.

 Browse government school roles near you